 Washington’s Poet Laureate brings poetry to, and discovers it in, each of the state’s 39 counties

 Although my parents lived in the same house in Richland, Washington—my hometown—for 50 years, they never stopped being proud, relentless Oregonians.
 But in 1989 Mother and Dad celebrated Washington’s centenary in a big way.
 They dreamed up one of those projects that makes sense to retired couples but bemuses their children: visiting and photographing all 39 Washington county courthouses.
 They were even written up in the Tri-City Herald for achieving their goal, and photographed paging through their album.
 A family friend rediscovered the newspaper clipping more than twenty years … » More …

 Baseball lends itself as metaphor like no other sport.
 Boxing might come close, but its inherent brutality and changing cultural tastes have removed it from the public’s awareness.

 But baseball endures and permeates our culture, and even a non-fan can appreciate the sport’s dramatic interplay of quietude and adrenaline.
-In Love Reports to Spring Training, Linda Kittell exploits this richness through a deeply satisfying … » More …
+In Love Reports to Spring Training, Linda Kittell exploits this richness through a deeply … » More …

 This small book of poetry plays on themes of reminiscence, travel, and the bliss of simple things like being a boy with a Racket Box full of fireworks.
 This collection of 42 poems won the 2011 X.J.
 Kennedy Poetry Prize.

 In it McKean transports us to some lovely places.
-Fishing on the Sandy River, climbing up to the dome of St. Peter’s Basilica in Rome, floating on … » More …
+Fishing on the Sandy River, climbing up to the dome of St. Peter’s Basilica in Rome, floating … » More …